Late yesterday night…

 The system's voice returned.

 {Apologies, Host.
-A trace echo breached containment.
+A sliver of trace echo breached containment.
 Connection to the [Red Crown] has been severed.
 Please refrain from invoking sealed designations.
 Cognitive shielding has been reinforced.}

 He was too busy not breathing.
 Terrified that if he made a sound, 'It' would find him again.